 Any act which is illegal or causes harm to another person when it is not that other person’s fault could be considered a “wrongful” act for purposes of a wrongful death lawsuit.

-Colorado prosecutors are allowed to prosecute acts which are also crimes.
+Colorado prosecutors are allowed to prosecute acts that are also crimes.
 However, the criminal case is different from the civil wrongful death action.

 4.1 What is the most common situation for these cases?